 Each year at this time I receive a delightful surprise and am able to pass exciting news on to the parish at large.
-This is the season in which the Nominating Committee brings forward a slate of nominees for election by the parish.
-Numerous suggestions are made to the committee and they do the hard work of narrowing those suggestions to fourteen persons they think could serve the parish best at this time in our history.
+This is the season in which the Nominating Committee brings forward a slate of nominees for election to the Vestry by the parish.
+Numerous suggestions are made to the committee and they do the hard work of narrowing those suggestions to the final slate.
 The list is submitted to the Vestry for their approval to ensure that the nominees are qualified by having been Confirmed in the Episcopal Church and that they support the parish with a pledge.
 Each nominee must also be invited to accept the nomination.

 Being Rector of a parish is a little odd in terms of church membership.
 While I preside at Vestry meetings and charge the Nominating Committee with the responsibility of selecting the slate, I do not meet with the committee nor am I permitted to vote on the slate at the Annual Meeting.
 My responsibility is simply to serve with those elected by the congregation.

 Over the years, I’ve discovered what a great blessing this system is.
 I am the beneficiary of the decisions made by the Nominating Committee and the Parish.
 I get to serve with the people that you select and there is a real gift in that for me personally.
 It all helps to remind me that God has a guiding hand in our nomination and election process.
 Those brought forward and elected serve us so well.